Penny Post: Uniform Penny Post

-In 1835 Rowland Hill published a pamphlet entitled 'Post Office Reform' which led to various reforms and the introduction of the first postage stamp and convinced Parliament to implement much needed reforms in the current postal system.
-On 10 January 1840, the Uniform Penny Post was established throughout Great Britain and Ireland, facilitating the safe, speedy and cheap conveyance of letters, and from 6 May could be prepaid with the first postage stamp, known as the Penny Black.
+In 1835 Rowland Hill published a pamphlet entitled 'Post Office Reform' which led to various reforms and the introduction of the first postage stamp.
+He convinced Parliament to implement much needed reforms in the current postal system.
+On 10 January 1840, the Uniform Penny Post was established throughout Great Britain and Ireland, facilitating the safe, speedy and cheap conveyance of letters.
+Hill had demonstrated that the current system was inefficient and slow and not cost effective.
+Time was wasted when the postman waited at each house to collect payment.
+From 6 May 1840, letters could be prepaid with the first postage stamp, known as the Penny Black for up to a half ounce in weight, otherwise they would be charged twopence as unpaid letters or required additional postage.
+The use of prepaid postage through adhesive stamps revolutionized the postal service.
+While the Post Office was initially skeptical, the new system proved to be a resounding success, leading to greater efficiency, speed, and profitability.

 Ocean Penny Post

 Elihu Burritt proposed that a fixed rate of one penny be established for all mail throughout the entire British Empire as a means of facilitating international interaction and international unity.
 This was known as the Ocean Penny Post.

 Imperial Penny Post

 On Christmas Day, 1898, the Imperial Penny Post extended the rate throughout the British Empire except for Australia and New Zealand, who would not benefit from it until 1905.
 In 1908 it was extended to America.

 The Penny Post rate ended in Great Britain in 1918.